Internships

 7. Have your supervisor fill out an Intern Evaluation Form twice during the term and return it to the internship director.

-8. Complete at least 75 hours of logged work in your internship for each one academic credit hour you want to earn, up to a three-hour total.
-Students who do not complete all 75 hours for each hour enrolled will not pass the internship class, will not receive credit and will receive an “F”.
+8. Complete at least 75 hours of logged work in your internship for each academic credit hour you want to earn, up to a three hours total.
+Otherwise you will receive an F grade and not receive credit.

 9. Prepare a portfolio that reflects the work you completed during your internship and that can be shown to prospective employers in an interview in the future.

-• Portfolios will be different for each student depending on the kind of work completed during the internship.
-All portfolios include:
+• Portfolios will vary depending on the kind of work completed during the internship.

-2. A description of the student’s role in the company as an intern, and the work done.
+• A description of the intern’s role in the company and the work completed.

-3. Samples of work (Clippings, photos, publications, ads, brochures, and screen captures, etc.) with a description of what the student did specifically in the production of each sample.
+• Samples of work (clippings, photos, publications, ads, brochures, and screen captures, etc.) with a description of what the student did specifically in the production of each sample.
 (Where no samples can be provided, an essay describing the work experience and projects in detail may be submitted, as approved by the internship director.)

 10. Turn in the portfolio and work log at the end of the term for a grade and credit.

-If you have any questions about the Department of Strategic Communication internships, please contact Internship Director Broc Sears:
+If you have any questions about the internships, please contact Internship Director.

 Employers: What you need to know about internships